SHAYNI-KDU/COVID-19-Impact-on-Sri-Lanka-s-Tourism-Industry/README.md

 - Power Query(Data Cleaning & Transformation)
 - Data Modeling(Star Schema with Date Table)

-## Methodology##
+## Methodology ##
-## Data Collection##
+## Data Collection ##

 Tourism-related data (Toursim-Arrivalls and Toursim-Revenue) was collected covering the period from 2018 to 2025, including:

 - Data Cleaning & Preparation
 - Data preparation was performed using SQL Query and Power Query, including:
-•	Handling missing values and missng rows
+  - Handling missing values and missng rows
-•	Created a singel dataset for Toursim arrival by combining 8 datasets using UNION ALL
+  - Created a singel dataset for Toursim arrival by combining 8 datasets using UNION ALL
-•	Standardizing country names to ensure uniqueness and consistency
+  - Standardizing country names to ensure uniqueness and consistency
-•	Removing invalid, ambiguous, or incomplete country records
+  - Removing invalid, ambiguous, or incomplete country records
-•	Creating a unified YearMonth field for time-based analysis
+  - Creating a unified YearMonth field for time-based analysis
-•	Ensuring correct data types for numeric and date-related columns
+  - Ensuring correct data types for numeric and date-related columns

 ## Data Modeling
 A proper data model was created using a star schema approach: